 1. Cafe Marcel

-Cafe Marcel is a new Saigon breakfast spot conveniently located in the center of the city that has already generated quite a bit of buzz.
-In our humble opinion, this adorable French-style cafe has the most delicious brunch in Saigon.
+Cafe Marcel is a popular Saigon breakfast spot with a brand new location in the expat area of District 2.
+And in our humble opinion, this adorable French-style cafe has the most delicious brunch in Saigon.
 And that’s no small feat!

 The food at Cafe Marcel is slightly pricey but absolutely worth it!
-The menu offers fluffy pastries, decadent desserts, and a build-your-own brunch where you can choose your eggs, bread, and add on any sides and sauces.
-Our personal favorites on the brunch menu are the spicy shakshuka and the Croque-Marcel which is unbelievably rich and cheesy.
+The menu offers fluffy pastries, decadent desserts, and a build-your-own breakfast sandwich where you can choose add eggs, bacon, avocado, and other extras.
+Our personal favorites on the brunch menu are the Mushroom & Scrambled Eggs and the Croque-Marcel which is unbelievably rich and cheesy.

 There are other yummy breakfast options on the menu as well, but, take our word for it, you’d be doing yourself a disservice to skip the Croque-Marcel.